Three-day Great Wall Hiking & Camping Route 3A: Jiankou-Mutianyu-Jinshanling-Gubeikou-Second

 Great Wall photographing.

-After dinner, we'll go
+After dinner, before it gets dark, we'll go back up the Great

-the Great Wall.
+but yourself.
 Please bring your camera or camcorder to

 shoot this great moment on the Great Wall for your lifetime

-3 hours)
+2.5-3 hours)

 After waking up at 7:30am, we will have breakfast, and then drive to

 resume our hike on Jinshanling.
-While Jinshanling in the west is
+While Jinshanling in the

 mostly restored with grand watchtowers, as we head east the Wall